vtmike14/escape/README.md

 Commands to be Added:
 fight [enemy] - fights the enemy if they are in the room

-Known Bugs:
--Locked rooms can not be unlocked
--Looking in direction of locked room does interesting things -Fight command not implemented

 Examples:
 go north
 pickup machete